 What’s this area all about?

 Science is the bedrock of our success and our scientists are world leaders in their respective fields.
-Our graduate science programmes are available within global manufacturing and supply (GMS).
-When you join, you will become part of a huge, global network that supplies 4 billion packs of medicines and healthcare products per year.
+Our graduate science career paths are available within our Global Manufacturing and Supply (GMS) division.
+When you join, you will become part of a huge, global network that supplies four billion packs of medicines and healthcare products a year.

-This three-year programme involves different rotations to give you wide experience within different roles and working environments, alongside a number of training courses.
-Throughout the scheme, you will have numerous opportunities to meet other graduates at training and networking events.
-You will undertake a number of core training and personal development courses, alongside additional opportunities arranged using your personal training budget.
+This three-year career path involves different rotations to give you wide experience within different roles and working environments, alongside a number of training courses.
+Throughout the scheme, you will have numerous opportunities to meet with other graduates during training and at networking events.
+You will undertake a number of core training and personal development courses, alongside additional opportunities arranged using your personal development budget.

 As an Analytical Chemistry graduate, you can expect to work on:

 - Analytical testing on various dose forms of products, such as tablet, sterile and topical products

 - Technical understanding of analytical equipment and analytical test methods

 - Participating in new product introduction and the product transfer process